florenceltf/etched/README.md

 - [ ] infinite scroll on home page : bit glitchy and can this be rewritten in js?
 - [ ] new information design (sub nav, markdown, footer)
 - [ ] footer editable
+- [ ] footer not working on all project page
 - [ ] next project not working
 - [ ] Different alt text for side by side images
 - [ ] check all images have alternates